The Commission's gender equality strategy

 GENDER-NET Plus is the first European Research Area Network (ERA-NET) Cofund scheme to be dedicated to the promotion of gender equality in research and innovation.
 It gathers 16 national funding organisations coming from 13 countries (Austria, Belgium, Cyprus, Czech Republic, Estonia, France, Ireland, Italy, Israel, Norway, Spain, Sweden, and Canada) committed to strengthening transnational collaborations and joint funding towards a common goal: advancing gender equality in research institutions and the integration of the gender dimension into research and innovation contents and programmes.

-GENDERACTION is a network of representatives from national authorities and national gender and science centres which mobilises national expertise across EU countries with the aim to create an innovative policy community to implement the gender equality priority in the European Research Area.
+GENDERACTION Plus is a network of representatives from national authorities and national research funding organisations which mobilises national expertise across EU countries with the aim to create innovative policy communities of practice to advance the inclusive gender equality priority in the new European Research Area.

 - Gender equality: A strengthened commitment in Horizon Europe

-- Infographic: closing gender gaps in research and innovation
+- Closing gender gaps in research and innovation

-- Factsheet: Gender and Intersectional Bias in Artificial Intelligence
+- Gender and Intersectional Bias in Artificial Intelligence

-- Report: Gendered Innovations 2 - How Inclusive Analysis Contributes to Research and Innovation
+- Gendered Innovations 2 - How Inclusive Analysis Contributes to Research and Innovation

 - News article